A trip to New York City is an iconic vacation for many, and where you stay can make a big difference in the experience you have in the city.

 The kitchy Kimpton hotel is just a stone’s throw away from Midtown and the Theater District, but feels like an entirely different world.
 Unlike the big conference hotels in Midtown, Ink 48 has personality.
 As a journalist, I appreciate that it is housed in a 1930s printing press building.
 The history is felt in the hotel’s Press lounge, one of Manhattan’s best rooftop bars, and the farm-to-table Print restaurant.
 The different floors are named for different fonts; Times Roman, here I come!

-My CityView Studio King Room, at 435 square feet, is bigger than some of my friends’ city apartments.
+My CityView Studio King Room, at 435 square feet, is bigger than some of my friends’ city apartments, thankfully with a little searching, you can find more spacious apartments in New York!
 The centerpiece of the room is a deep soaking tub, which I enjoy later in the evening while looking at the lights of the city.
 In addition to the tub and the view, the most standout feature was the fact that the room was quiet at night — something hard to find in a NYC hotel.
 If you really want an over-the-top experience, book the Heaven over Hell Penthouse Suite featuring over 1,100 sq. ft of living space and a 2,200 sq. ft. rooftop terrace to enjoy the views.

 Arriving late in the afternoon, I avail myself of the Kimpton’s complimentary Happy Hour in the lounge.
 Here I chat with the host Anthony and learn about Viv, a nearby Thai restaurant that sounds like a perfect place for a pre-theater meal.
 As I walk to the restaurant, I’m struck by what a community this area really is.
 I pass two neighborhood parks filled with families enjoying the good weather after a hellish winter.